 4.2.
 Perform credit and risk assessments

 To perform internal creditworthiness and risk assessments in order to determine the conditions under which the products can be offered to the Customer; to manage Customer’s debt and to comply with applicable law relating to credit- and other risk assessments when providing loans and mortgage intermediary services, risk hedging, internal calculations and analyses.
 The basis of processing: 1) execution and performance of the agreement with the Customer; 2) in order to take steps at the request of the Customer prior to entering into an agreement; 3) to comply with DMC’s statutory and contractual obligations; 4) DMC legitimate interest to ensure the accuracy of Personal Data and the quality of DMC services.

 4.3.
 Protect interests of the Customer and/or DMC

 4.4.
-Provide additional services, perform customer surveys, market analysis and statistics
+Provide additional services, perform customer surveys, market analyses and statistics

-Offer the services of DMC or carefully selected cooperation partners to the Customer.
+Offer to the Customer the services of DMC or carefully selected cooperation partners.
 The basis of processing: 1) Customer’s consent.

 4.5.
 Comply legal obligations and verification of identity